 The Rating (Coronavirus) and Directors Disqualification (Dissolved Companies) Act has may be used to pursue existing and former directors for debts, with the possibility of prosecution.

 The Act is designed to prevent:

 - False dissolution of companies to avoid investigation into the directors

 - Using the dissolution of companies to shed liabilities and transfer assets to a new company.

 - The use of the company dissolution process as an alternative to formal insolvency proceedings, such as voluntary liquidation

-2021 saw a 205% increase in the number of directors being prosecuted for fraud, showing that the Insolvency Service is serious about cracking down on directors, especially in relation to the CBIL and BBL schemes.
+2022 saw a sharp increase in the number of directors being prosecuted for fraud, showing that the Insolvency Service is serious about cracking down on directors, especially in relation to the CBIL and BBL schemes.

 These new pieces of legislation mean that it is much easier to investigate dissolutions and will open up company directors to a much higher level of scrutiny.